 You’ve selected videos, tweaked settings and harnessed the power of your graphics card.

 Once that’s done, you only have a couple of tasks left: select the output folder, then click the huge Run button in the corner of the screen.

 A handy screen shows how long the process will take.
 And then, surprisingly quickly, it’ll be finished – and your stabilized video will be ready to share with the world.

 Is VideoProc Free?

-You can download a giveaway license of VideoProc which can unlock all the functions of VideoProc V3.2.
-If you want to upgrade to receive future updates you can opt for a 1-year license ($29.95) and a lifetime licence ($42.95).
+You can download a giveaway license of VideoProc which can unlock all the functions of VideoProc V3.3.
+If you want to upgrade to receive future updates you can opt for a lifetime licence ($29.95).